odoo/documentation/content/administration/install/install.rst

 The source "installation" is really about not installing Odoo, and running it directly from source instead.

-This can be more convenient for module developers as the Odoo source is more easily accessible than using packaged installation (for information or to build this documentation and have it available offline).
+It can be more convenient for module developers as the Odoo source is more easily accessible than using packaged installation.

 It also makes starting and stopping Odoo more flexible and explicit than the services set up by the packaged installations, and allows overriding settings using